joaoelias1921/dose-certa/README.md

     - In the terminal, execute the command `firebase login`, and log in via the browser (opened automatically);
     - In the terminal, execute the command `npm i` to install dependencies;
     - Execute the command `firebase deploy --only functions:androidPushNotification`.
 This will deploy the **androidPushNotification** service on Firebase Cloud Functions (requires the Blaze plan to be subscribed).
+    - (Note) The `checkAndSendNotifications` service contained in the `index.js` file uses Cloud Scheduler (Google Cloud) as a cronjob to send push notifications at specific times, like push reminders.
+However, this service is still a WIP.
 5.  **Check build configurations:** In the `app/build.gradle` file, the `targetSdk` line must have a value of 30 or greater;
 6.  **Build and run:** Build the project and execute it on your emulator/device.
 Create a new account and check if you will receive the confirmation creation push notification.